A few germs normally won’t kill you, but in a post-SHTF scenario, it’s a whole different world.

 Keep Your Hands Clean

-This is stating the obvious, but you should clean your hands often.
-On average, you touch your face over 20,000 times a day.
-So, it’s either you keep your hands clean or risk contracting a bug.
+On average, you touch your face over 20,000 times a day—so it’s either you keep your hands clean or risk contracting a bug.

-According to the CDC, here are the key times to wash your hands:
+According to the CDC, these are the key times to wash your hands:

 - Before touching your nose, mouth, or eyes